ironbar/tertulia_inteligencia_artificial/docs/como-se-hace/como-hacemos-la-tertulia.md

 1. Splits the track into multiple chunks if missalingment is found at the middle or end of the audio
 1. Normalize volume
 1. Truncate silence, -30 dB, 1s, 1s
+1. _Optional_ Compressor -20, -60, 3 [Make your audio sound GREAT with the Audacity Compressor](https://www.youtube.com/watch?v=eRunJa8fHvs).
+This can help to have the same volume over all the audio.
 1. Export to mp3
 1. Run [whisper](https://colab.research.google.com/drive/1nq8bg4y6V8FY3IJ3qIYg1Kw785oq_9TJ#scrollTo=Cub5GGnyXgEi) on a google colab to get transcription and detect possible errors